-Working closely with your academic advisor will help ensure that you are making progress towards your degree and that your course selections are in line with your goals.
-Your advisor is also an excellent resource for learning about post-graduation opportunities, including the rich array of careers available to majors and/or graduate school.
+Working closely with your academic advisor will help you in your degree progress and ensure that your course selections are in line with your goals.
+Your advisor is also an excellent resource for learning about post-graduation opportunities, including the rich array of careers and/or graduate school possibilities available to you.